meditationstuff/protocol_1/main.txt.md

 \*

 \* Whoops, also, I didn't mean to imply that anyone *has* to sort any of this out, whether by meditation or anything.
 And, also, nothing special has to happen in meditation or etc..
 This sort of stuff "just pops out", all things being equal, in the course of correct practice.

+Notes:

+* An unintegrated fragment from an edit of an older section, that had different goals, that I want to re-work in a way that's seamless with this section: "Remember, you’re probably going to die.
+Remember that the universe may experience heat death.
+Remember that, in some sense, death and heat death are in some sense just ideas and concepts."